RishabhRaj43/BookHub-Web-App/README.md

 Libraries used are

 -For backend
-<ul>Mongoose for creating model and connecting with database </ul>
+<ul>1) Mongoose for creating model and connecting with database </ul>
-<ul>Express for creating server, middlewares and defining routes </ul>
+<ul>2) Express for creating server, middlewares and defining routes </ul>
-<ul>Cors (Cross-Origin Resource Sharing) for allowing secure cross-origin requests from the frontend.</ul>
+<ul>3) Cors (Cross-Origin Resource Sharing) for allowing secure cross-origin requests from the frontend.</ul>
-<ul>dotenv for bringing environment variables from '.env' file to ensure sensitive information is securely managed</ul>
+<ul>4) dotenv for bringing environment variables from '.env' file to ensure sensitive information is securely managed</ul>